 Renting bikes from Kelowna Cycle, thankfully only a ten-minute walk from the hostel, we were lucky enough to meet a cheerful local expat who took us fishing at the picturesque Frazer Lake.
 On the half hour ride to the lake, heading south from the city centre, we cycled past local orchards bursting with sweet apples, apricots, cherries, peaches, pears and plums.
 Conveniently close to Frazer Lake is the Summerhill Pyramid Winery with its distinctive pyramid-shaped cellar and sweeping views over Okanagan Lake.
 The winery specialises in organic and bio-dynamic wines and we were surprised by the quality of the wines.
 The Okanagan Valley is one of Canada’s primary wine regions, as it enjoys warm summers that help to nurture almost 10,000 acres of vineyards.

 Our third stop was the famous resort town of Banff, perched around 1,500 m high in Alberta’s Banff National Park in the Canadian Rockies.
 There are two daily Greyhound buses that run the eight-hour journey between Kelowna and Banff for around CA$80 per person.
-One of Canada’s most popular tourist destinations, Banff is known for its mountains, hot springs and outdoor sports including hiking, biking and skiing.
+One of Canada’s most popular tourist destinations, backpacking Banff can involve mountains, hot springs and outdoor sports, including hiking, biking and skiing.